AlexMihai1126/IntroductionToRobotics/README.md

 Image of the setup: ![](https://github.com/AlexMihai1126/IntroductionToRobotics/blob/main/Homework%203/images/IMG_4923.jpeg)

-Video of the setup: UPCOMING
+Video of the setup: https://youtu.be/UzxzS_WTsHg

 Notes: an extra red LED was used to let the user know if the current segment has been clicked or not (as it blinks when it's been selected and hard to know what state it is currently in).
 Interrupts were not used and long pressing the joystick does not reset the board.